01

 Install and label the eSIM or roaming line before the flight, keep hotel and transfer details offline, and know which line should provide mobile data on arrival.

-Use device-maker, wallet, and provider sources for final setup decisions.
-TravelerLocal can organize the app stack, but it should not promise that every phone, card, app screen, or verification prompt will behave the same way.
+Use device-maker, wallet, and provider sources for final setup checks.
+TravelerLocal can organize the setup order, but it should not promise that every phone, card, app screen, or verification prompt will behave the same way.

 What may change